-A DC block is a specialized large-value capacitor that you can place in series with the signal before the input to the oscilloscope.
-The benefit of a DC block is that it removes the large DC component so you can place the scope in a more sensitive range - the same measurement principle as mentioned previously regarding the use of a probe offset.
-The limitation of a DC block is that it blocks low-frequency AC content, such as drift or supply compression, in addition to the DC content.

-Figure 5 shows a 5 V DC supply measurement using a DC block compared to the N7020A power rail probe with probe offset.
-This example shows that measurements made with a DC block would exclude the low-frequency supply drift and could be misleading.
+A DC block is a specialized large value capacitor that can be placed in series with the signal before the input to the oscilloscope.
+The benefit of a DC block is that it blocks, or removes, the large DC component so the scope can be placed in a more sensitive range-same measurement principal as mentioned above with regards to the use of probe offset.
+The limitation of a DC block is that it blocks low frequency AC content, such as drift or supply compression, in addition to the DC content.
+Figure 5 shows measurement of a 5 V DC supply using a DC block compared to using the N7020A power rail probe with probe offset.
+From this example, you can see that measurements made with a DC block would exclude the low frequency supply drift and could be misleading.
 Additionally, because the DC information is blocked, it is not included in the measurement, so it cannot be determined from the scope what DC value the supply noise is riding on.
-Obtaining this information would require the use of a DMM or similar measurement.
-Illustrating this point, Figure 6 compares measurements made on a 1.5 V double data rate 3 (DDR3) supply using a DC block and an N7020A power rail probe with offset.
+Obtaining this information would require the additional use of a DMM or similar measurement.
+Illustrating this point, Figure 6 compares measurements made on a 1.5 V DDR3 supply using a DC block and an N7020A power rail probe with offset.

 Figure 5.
-Illustrating the loss of low-frequency content, such as supply drift of compression, when using a DC block to measure DC supply noise
+Illustrating the loss of low frequency content, such as supply drift of compression, when using DC block to measure DC supply noise.

 Figure 6.
 Illustrating the loss of DC content from the oscilloscope measurements when using a DC block.
-Additional steps, such as measuring the DC value with a DMM, are necessary to understand what DC value the noise is riding on.
+Additional steps, such as measuring the DC value with a DMM are thus needed to understand what DC value the noise is riding on.